Landaluce/clickcounter-android-java/README.md

 You can also use Gradle in a Terminal window:

-    $ ./gradlew connectedDebugAndroidTest # the "./" may not be necessary any more
+    $ ./gradlew connectedDebugAndroidTest # leave out "./" on the Windows command line